Kilt, Black Watch tartan

 A kilt jacket

 Men's ordinary jackets are too long to wear with a kilt and should look absolutely ridiculous.
 You’ll have to invest in an Argyle/(Argyll) or Braemer, of which the Argyle is the most popular one.
-It is available in various colours like lovat blue, lovat green, and of course black, the latter probably being the most versatile one.
+It is available in various colours such as lovat blue, lovat green, and, of course, black.
+The latter is probably the most versatile colour.
 Price level £150-£250.

 Flashes